Sintra, Portugal: How to Visit the Right Way

 Sintra, Portugal is located 45 minutes outside of Lisbon.
 Take a quick train ride to get to this amazing area of Portugal.
-Don’t wait in long lines… try visiting Sintra as we did!
+Don’t wait in long lines… try visiting Sintra as I did.
+Let me show you how to visit Sintra in the most efficient way!

 Gina and Logan in front of a cream colored mansion in Sintra Portugal